CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

 #### Calendar Features
-The envents and tasks will be both sync to your calendar.
+The events and tasks will be both sync to your calendar.
 You are not able to do any modification through the calendar.
 * Select on an event /task
   Your selection on task / event will be sync to calendar.
 When you select a task /event, the calendar will jump to the correct time frame to show the task / event as highlighted.